cmakcay/interaction-mapping/README.md

 You will see that the map is incrementally built in RViz as you navigate in the environment using the keyboard agent.

 ## Evaluation
 There are three evaluation metrics: object coverage, position coverage, and the number of observed voxels of individual objects.
-The parameters that are used in evaluation can be found in envs/config/config.py
+The parameters that are used in evaluation can be found in envs/config/config.py.
+The trained models can be downloaded from [here](

 1. Select the evaluation mode using the *eval_mode* parameter.
 There are two options: *thor* and *mapper*.
 The first two metrics are obtained by the simulator and the last metric is obtained from the mapper.